 But as social media continues to drive marketing success, the traditional commercial format has been disrupted.
-These days social videos—that capture attention in the first three seconds and generally last for less than a minute—are at the core of successful social media marketing.
+These days social videos—ones that capture attention in the first three seconds and generally last for less than a minute—are at the core of successful social media marketing.
 So what kind of videos should you be posting to your social media channels?
-Here are the seven types of videos that entrepreneurs and marketers should fold into their marketing strategy, complete with examples from real small businesses and brands.
+Here are the seven types of videos that entrepreneurs and marketers should fold into their social media marketing strategy, complete with examples from real small businesses and brands.

 The Mission Statement